katie291100/DevOps-Unit-3-Workshop/README.md

 ### Pre-flight checks
 We're going to warm up the knowledge and skills we've developed in the eLearning modules about working with APIs.

-Let's start by making a console application that reads out the next departures from a given bus stop.
+Let's start by making a console application that reads out the next arrivals at a given bus stop.

 This will warm up our muscles for understanding APIs, parsing documentation, working out which endpoints to use, and just getting a handle on APIs in general.